Bores2511/Swisstronik-Testnet-2.0/README.md

 - Open the deployed-adddress.ts (location in utils folder)
 - Copy the address and paste the address in testnet dashboard
-- push this project to your github and paste your repository link in testnet dashboard
+- Push this project to your github and paste your repository link in testnet dashboard

-# Bores-Swisstronik-Testnet-2.0
+#